 In 1950, Allen was one of five narrators for the RKO Radio Pictures documentary film, ''The Golden Twenties'', produced by Time, Inc..

-The Frederick Lewis Allen Memorial Room in the New York Public Library was established by the Ford Foundation in 1958.
-It is Room 228e on the second floor of the library, and is fully accessible to wheelchair users.
-However, admission is limited to writers under book contract to a publishing company.
+The Frederick Lewis Allen Room in the New York Public Library was established by the Ford Foundation in 1958.
+It is Room 228e on the second floor of the library.
+Admission is limited to writers under book contract to a publishing company.
 Provided by Wikipedia